hydra-genetics/hydra-genetics/docs/development/help_code.md

-In addition to the command line tools used to create new pipelines and rules, there is also a collection of functions that can be used in a pipeline.
+In addition to the command line tools used to create new pipelines and rules, there is also a collection of functions that can be used in a pipeline, which should be put in `workflow/rules/common.smk`.
 These functions include version checking of Hydra-Genetics, helper functions for module importation, and more.

 # Version handling
 ## Version checking